jorgschonau/jorgschonau.github.io/methodology.md

 ## Importing & Cleaning Text Files

 Some books I found directly in a txt format on [Project Gutenberg](http://www.gutenberg.org/).
-For others I found the PDF file online and simply copied & pasted the text into an editor and saved the file as .txt.
+For others I had to find the PDF files somehwere online and then simply copied & pasted the text into an editor and saved the file as .txt.

 ```
 # loading text file